top of page

 Nelson Burton, Jr. was in his 20's was this show aired.
 A member of the Professional Bowlers Association Hall of Fame, Burton won 18 tournaments on the PBA tour.
 After retiring, he stayed in the game, spending 22 years as color commentator on the PBA's televised shows.

-Harry Smith, 33 at the time of this match and also a PBA Hall of Fame member, won 12 tour events.
-And as this Sports Illustrated article from 1963 attests, he supported his family in style.)
+Harry Smith, 33 at the time of this match, was also a PBA Hall of Fame member.
+He won 12 tour events.
+And as this Sports Illustrated article from 1963 attests, he supported his family in style.
+Scroll waaayyy down the page to see it.)

 (Be patient.
 The video doesn't begin until :43.)